 The December weather in Lisbon is mild, with some sunny days, but a bit colder and wetter than other months.

 Winter is also great to save money.
-Except for the few days around New Year’s Eve, hotels provide good deals in December, but you should still book a few weeks in advance for the best rooms and prices.
+Except for the few days around New Year’s Eve, hotels provide good deals in December.
+Still, you should book a few weeks in advance for the best rooms and rates.

 Weather in December: What to Pack, What to Wear

 December is one of the winter months when the temperature is most likely to drop to freezing (by Lisbon’s standards, at least), especially towards the end of the month.

 - Average High: 15ºC / 59ºF

 - Average Low: 9ºC / 48ºF

 December is on average the second wettest month in Lisbon (after November), but total rainfall for the month may vary from year to year.

 Make sure to bring some warm clothes.
-Pack a jacket or coat – a light windbreaker may not be enough.
-Add a sweater underneath and a scarf, and you’ll be ready for the weather in Lisbon.
+Pack a jacket or coat – a light windbreaker might not be enough.
+Add a sweater underneath and a scarf, and you’ll be ready for the Lisbon weather.
 Wear boots or sneakers – you’ll need comfortable shoes to walk on Lisbon’s steep paved streets.
 Include a raincoat or a fold-up umbrella to be safe when out sightseeing.

 Events in December

-- Christmas markets: there are several across Lisbon, such as the Rossio Christmas Market or the one in Praça do Município (both in the Baixa area).
+- Christmas markets: there are several across Lisbon, such as the Rossio Christmas Market or the one in Praça do Município (both in the Baixa, Lisbon’s downtown area).
 Perfect to pick up gifts, these Christmas markets also include live music performances, showcooking and entertainment for kids.

 - Corrida São Silvestre de Lisboa: the 10k city race is always a popular event.
 With start and finish line in Praça dos Restauradores, runners get to see the river and Lisbon’s main streets still sparkling with Christmas lights.
 It takes place on the last Saturday of the year at 5.30pm.
 Registration and fee required.